ammar-tanwar/bloglearnbay/posts/xgboost-classifier.md

 What is the XGboost classifier?

-XGBoost classifier is a Machine learning algorithm that is applied for structured and tabular data.
+XGBoost classifier is a Machine Learning algorithm that is applied for structured and tabular data.
 XGBoost classifier is an implementation of gradient boosted decision trees designed for speed and performance.
 XGBoost is an extreme gradient boost algorithm.
-And that means it’s a big Machine learning algorithm with lots of parts.
+And that means it’s a big Machine Learning algorithm with lots of parts.
 XGBoost works with large complicated datasets.
 XGBoost classifier is an ensemble modelling technique.

 What is ensemble modeling?

 XGBoost classifier is an ensemble learning method.
-Sometimes, it may not be sufficient to rely upon the results of just one machine learning model.
+Sometimes, it may not be sufficient to rely upon the results of just one Machine Learning model.
 Ensemble learning offers a systematic solution to combine the predictive power of multiple learners.
 The resultant is a single model that gives the aggregated output from several models.

 The models that form the ensemble, also known as base learners, could be either from the same learning algorithm or different learning algorithms.
 Bagging and boosting are two widely used ensemble learners.
 Though these two techniques can be used with several statistical models, the most predominant usage has been with[ decision trees](https://scikit-learn.org/stable/modules/tree.html#:~:text=Decision%20Trees%20(DTs)%20are%20a,as%20a%20piecewise%20constant%20approximation.).